Bill that would legalize recreational marijuana in Illinois passes Senate

 Home grow

-• Medical patients will be permitted to possess up to five cannabis plants.
+• Medical patients will be permitted to possess up to five cannabis plants more than 5 inches tall under certain conditions.

 • The plants must be kept on their residential property in a closed and locked space away from public view that is also reasonably inaccessible by a person under 21 years of age.